 To be arranged.

-Dr Carole Nakhle is an energy economist based in London, specialising in international petroleum contractual arrangements and fiscal regimes, world oil and gas market developments, and energy policy.
-She is the founder and Director of Crystol Energy.
+Dr Carole Nakhle is the founder and Director of Crystol Energy.
 She acts as Associate Lecturer in Energy Economics at the University of Surrey (UK) and Associate of the Surrey Energy Economics Centre (SEEC), in addition to her roles as Research Fellow at the Lebanese Centre for Policy Studies (Beirut) and Scholar at the Carnegie Middle East Centre (Beirut).
-She is also External Expert for the Fiscal Affairs department at the IMF and Consultant for the World Bank.
-She makes regular contributions to Geopolitical Information Service (Liechtenstein) and acts as visiting lecturer at international institutions such as The Graduate School of International and Development Studies in Geneva, and the Levantine Training Centre in Limassol.
+She is also Economic Consultant to the Commonwealth Secretariat; External Expert for the Fiscal Affairs department at the IMF and Consultant for the World Bank.
+She makes regular contributions to Geopolitical Information Service (Liechtenstein) and acts as visiting lecturer at international institutions such as The Graduate School of International and Development Studies in Geneva.
 She is the founder and director of the non-for-profit organisation “Access for Women in Energy” and is Program Advisor to the Washington based International Tax and Investment Centre (ITIC).

 Between 2009 and 2011, she worked with Statoil as industry analyst then as External Institutions Manager with ENI.
 From 2005 to 2008, she served as Senior Research Fellow in Energy Economics at the University of Surrey and acted as Special Parliamentary Adviser on Energy Issues and Middle Eastern Affairs in the House of Lords, UK – a role she resumed for one year in 2012.